-Shaw Metal Solutions were built on our reputation of Traditional Hand Spinning, a reputation we still hold as being one of the best in the country at what we do.
+Shaw Metal Solutions has a strong heritage of Traditional Hand Spinning, a reputation we still hold as being one of the best in the country at what we do.

 Metal Spinning is one of the most important methods of metal fabrication and Shaw Metal Solutions advises that you should consider spinning prior to incurring the high costs of stamping or punching, since the costs for these methods of producing a product could be exorbitant.
 A metal spun prototype can often be a much more cost effective solution, as well as being better quality.